J-Bentley/Linux-Handbooks/usb-boot-64bit-ubuntu-server-rpi4.md

 - Verify 64-bit: `uname -a`

 OPTIONAL:
-Requisites: Monitor & keyboard.
 - Add a new user: `sudo adduser jordan`
 - Make the new user a sudo user: `sudo usermod -aG sudo jordan`
 - Login to new user: `su - jordan`
 - Verify sudo priviledges of new user & reboot (if RPI4 restarts = success): `sudo reboot`